mjtsai1974/DevBlog/_posts/2018-07-15-bayesian-ml-net-var-elim.md

 >&#10116;you can follow <font color="DeepSkyBlue">[Order: $X$,$Y$,$V$,$W$]</font>'s approach to renomalize for the answer.
 >&#10117;we then examine each new generated facor, inspect its <font color="DeepSkyBlue">scale</font>, the <font color="DeepSkyBlue">width</font>.
 Below exhibits each distinct generated factor's number of variables.
 ![]({{ site.github.repo }}{{ site.baseurl }}/images/pic/2018-07-15-bayesian-ml-net-var-elim-order-wyxv.png "wyxv")
 >The maximum number in the new generated factor is 2, this elimination order is the same good as $W$,$Y$,$V$,$X$, much betten than all other orders.
 There exists total $4\cdot 3\cdot 2\cdot 1$ combinations.
+>
-So far, we reduce the scale(width) to 2 variables in the new generated factor should be confident to stop, since there should exist no factor ocntaining only 1 variable in this case!!
+>So far, we reduce the scale(width) to 2 variables in the new generated factor should be confident to stop, since there should exist no factor ocntaining only 1 variable in this case!!
+>
+><font color="#C20000">[Conclusion]</font>
+>If we <font color="DeepPink">make the good choice of the order in which we apply these operations</font>, then <font color="DeepPink">variable elimination can be much more efficient than just doing the whole enumeration</font>!!

 ### Addendum
 >&#10112;[Prof. Abbeel, steps through a few variable examples](https://www.youtube.com/watch?v=FDNB0A61PGE)